 + ACTION / EXERCISE

-- Keeping active - exercise regularly, this will help to keep you feeling positive.
+Keeping active - exercise regularly, this will help to keep you feeling positive, the endorphines this produces are really helpful and important to feeling well,

-- Eat healthily - this will help you maintain your energy levels.
-Drink in moderation.
+Eat healthily - this will help you maintain your energy levels.
+Drink in alcohol in moderation,

-- Get support - you know that if you were in physical pain then you would see your doctor, or a dentist or another form of health professional.
+Get support - you when you were in physical pain that you would see your doctor, or a dentist or another form of health professional.
 Looking after your mental health requires the same amount of awareness and diligence, if you are experiencing repetitive or negative thinking or any uncomfortable feelings / behaviours or if you are finding it hard to cope then please contact either your doctor, a counsellor or a psychotherapist via a directory.

 As you can imagine by the time a client contacts me they are often in a very difficult emotional and mental condition.
 There are several reasons why this may be.
 One of the key aspects is society’s approach to mental health issues, for example, stigma and embarrassment.
 This has a profound effect on people who are experiencing difficulties as well as prejudice and discrimination.
 These factors can be very immobilizing and whilst the individual is struggling to cope, very little is said about the impact this has on their family members, friends and co-workers.